adamcope/cpr-bot/README.md

 #### ``/net-generate`` Command
 This feature needs a MAJOR OVERHAUL, while this can certainly work to generate a simple branchless NET Architecture, it needs to be much more robust to for more complex Architecture to be possible.

-Where multiple BlackICE programs can be generated, handling how  that works when saving Architectures that are generated to the DB is currently unsatisfactory since the multiple programs are not seperated and rendered as seperate objects within the 'floors.programs' array Without a good way of doing this, more robust features such as having the programs enter combat or follow a runner through the Architecture won't work.
+Where multiple BlackICE programs can be generated, handling how  that works when saving Architectures that are generated to the DB is currently unsatisfactory since the multiple programs are not seperated and rendered as seperate objects within the 'floors.programs' array.
+Without a good way of doing this, more robust features such as having the programs enter combat or follow a runner through the Architecture won't work.